Apply

 The Nomination Form contains further information.

-The 2025 Call for Nominations for the Graduate Teaching Assistant Award, Graduate Student Excellence Award (Innovation and Research) and Community Engagement Award will open July 1st.
+The Call for Nominations for the Graduate Teaching Assistant Award, Graduate Innovation and Research Award and Community Engagement Award will open July 1st.

 Eligibility:

-Students must be enrolled as a graduate student in good standing in the upcoming Fall semester at the University of Regina.
+The student must be enrolled as an active and registered graduate student in good standing in the upcoming Fall semester at the University of Regina to be eligible to be nominated and receive the scholarship.
 Previous recipients are not eligible to apply for a period of 2 years following the year in which they received the same award.

 Students cannot nominate themselves and must be nominated by someone else.